resir014/resir014.xyz/src/content/posts/article/2016-04-17-on-recent-events/index.md

 ---
 category: article
 layout: post
-title: "On recent events"
+title: 'On recent events'
-lead: "The following thoughts were brought up during a recent drama that happened between two of my close friends online.
-So I wrote this as a response."
+lead: 'The following thoughts were brought up during a recent drama that happened between two of my close friends online.
+So I wrote this as a response.'
 tags:
   - personal
   - rant
 ---

 I was never popular back at school.